-From the first frame of Dylan Walsh’s alpine horror Brother, you know you’re in for a treat.
+From the first frame of Dylan Walsh’s alpine horror Brother (Fratello), you know you’re in for a treat.
 Set in a remote town next to the Dolomite mountains in Italy, two brothers are on the run trying to quash the imminent impact of a dark familial secret.
 Walsh’s film blends horror conventions with those of a drama film which means Brother plays out in unsuspecting ways, shifting from tense brotherly conversations to more pulpy genre moments.
 DN is over the moon (pun intended) to premiere Walsh’s work online today alongside a conversation with the director on his desire to make a werewolf film, how he combatted language barriers on set, and how his crew managed to get an entire town to rally around his short film.

 What made you want to make a werewolf film?